GaloisInc/strangeloop2017-saw/slides/strangeloop-saw.md

   * Then try the top-level function

-4. Can you break it so that one size succeeds but another fails
+4. Can you break it so that one size succeeds but another fails?

 # Sidebar: Fuzzing for Property Based Tests